piglovesyou/graphql-let/README.md

 ## How it works

-There are three entry points to graphql-let: CLI, webpack loader, and Babel plugin.
+There are three entry points to graphql-let:

+-   CLI
+-   webpack loader
+-   Babel plugin (still partial support)

 Mostly, all do the same as below.

 1. It loads configurations from `.graphql-let.yml`
 2. It builds codegen context from glob patterns from the config, a file content